flutter/website/src/docs/development/add-to-app/ios/add-flutter-screen.md

 or outlive your `FlutterViewController`.

 {{site.alert.tip}}
-It's generally recommended pre-warm a long-lived `FlutterEngine` for your application.
+It's generally recommended to pre-warm a long-lived `FlutterEngine` for your application.
 This way,

 - Flutter screens will render their first frames faster.
 - Your Flutter and Dart state could outlive one `FlutterViewController`.
-- You and your plugins can interact with Flutter and your Dart logic before showing UI.
+- Your application and your plugins can interact with Flutter and your Dart logic before showing UI.
 {{site.alert.end}}

 See [Loading sequence and performance](/docs/development/add-to-app/performance)